Tino Rangatiratanga flag: Use and recognition

-A Māori advocacy group, Te Ata Tino Toa, applied for the national Māori flag to fly on the Auckland Harbour Bridge on Waitangi Day beginning in 2008.
+Te Ata Tino Toa, a Māori advocacy group, applied for the Māori flag to fly on the Auckland Harbour Bridge on Waitangi Day, beginning in 2008.
 Initially, Transit New Zealand, the government agency that was responsible for the bridge, declined on the basis that the flag did not represent a country recognised by the United Nations.
-After campaigning with a number of tactics, including lobbying Transit New Zealand and Parliament, submissions to the Human Rights Commission, and holding an annual 'Fly the Flag' competition, the government agreed to fly a Māori flag provided that there was a consensus on which one to fly.
-A Māori Party–led promotion and series of hui led to 1,200 submissions, with 80% of participants in favor of the Tino Rangatiratanga flag as the preferred Māori flag.
+After Te Ata Tino Toa campaigned using a number of tactics, including lobbying Transit New Zealand and Parliament, submissions to the Human Rights Commission, and holding an annual 'Fly the Flag' competition, the government agreed to fly a Māori flag provided that there was a consensus on which one to fly.
+In July and August 2009 the government held consultations that considered four flags as candidates for a national Māori flag.
+They were the Tino Rangatiratanga flag, the flag of the United Tribes of New Zealand, the New Zealand Red Ensign and the New Zealand national flag.
+A Māori Party–led promotion and series of hui led to 1,200 submissions, with 80% of them in favor of the Tino Rangatiratanga flag.

 On 14 December 2009, Prime Minister John Key and Māori Affairs Minister Pita Sharples announced the flag would fly from the Auckland Harbour Bridge and other official buildings (such as Premier House) on Waitangi Day.
 Key explained that it would not replace the New Zealand flag but would fly alongside it, in recognition of the partnership that exists between the Crown and the descendants of precolonial natives since the Treaty of Waitangi, stating: "No changes are being made to the status of the New Zealand flag".
 The move was met with some criticism, with Monarchy New Zealand describing the move as "potentially divisive", to which Key responded that it symbolised unity and improving race relations.

 In the 2015–2016 New Zealand flag referendums, organisers approached the Tino Rangatiratanga flag designers about the possibility of including it as a candidate for a national flag, but the designers declined.
 The flag saw a significant uptick in popularity in 2025 as a result of the controversy surrounding the introduction of the Treaty Principles Bill.

+According to the Ministry for Cultural Heritage, the Tino Rangatiratanga flag should be flown in a way that "respects the status of the New Zealand flag as the symbol of the Realm, Government and people of New Zealand".
+When flying from the same flag pole, protocol dictates the New Zealand flag should fly above the Māori flag.
+When flying from different flag poles, the flags should be at the same height.